KwanYuChuk/KwanYuChuk/README.md

 💻 I usually use R programming, python and a little bit JavaScript.

-⚡ Fun fact: I gave mathematics tutorials to financially-difficulty student.
+⚡ Fun fact: I gave free mathematics tutorials to financially-difficulty student.
 Later this student got scholarship and bachelor's position from a university in Hong Kong.
 I'm proud of her and me.

 📫 My email: kwanyu.chuk@gmail.com